Royal tours of Australia

-Royal tours of Australia by the British royal family have been taking place since 1867.
-Since then, there have been over fifty visits by a member of the Royal Family, though only six of those came before 1954.
-Elizabeth II is the only reigning monarch of Australia to have set foot on Australian soil; she first did so on 3 February 1954, when she was 27 years old.
+Members of the British royal family regularly tour Australia, whilst there were only six visits between 1867 and 1954.
+Elizabeth II was the first reigning monarch of Australia to have set foot on Australian soil; she first did so on 3 February 1954, when she was 27 years old.
 During her sixteen journeys, the Queen visited every Australian state and the two major territories.
+In all, the reigning Australian monarch has visited Australia seventeen times, sixteen times under Elizabeth II, and once under her son and successor Charles III.